sheema-shamil/Active-Record-Code-Challenge/README.md

 ## Pre-requisites
 - To use this repository, the following must be installed on your system:

-- An OS (Windows 10+, Linux or MacOS, running on x86 or arm architecture) Ruby - 3.1.+
+- An OS (Windows 10+, Linux or MacOS, running on x86).
+Ruby - 3.1.+
 ## Installation
 To use this repository on your local machine, follow these simple steps: